- Download our Moving to Canada Guide (PDF)

-It is important for expats to open a bank account as soon as possible to facilitate any transactions from their home country and to get established in Canada.
+It is important for expats to open a Canadian bank account as soon as possible to get established and facilitate any transactions from their home country.

-Most banks require a Social Insurance Number (SIN) to open up an account.
+Most banks require a Social Insurance Number (SIN) to open an account.
 In some situations, expats may want to open an account before they receive their SIN.
-In order to do this, expats should contact a banking representative who will explain the various types of accounts and transactions and determine a package suited to their individual needs.
+In order to do this, expats should contact a banking representative who will explain the types of accounts and determine a suitable package for their needs.